stdevPavelmc/mailad/Features.md

 ## Optional encryption for LDAP communications

 By default the MailAD provision script will use plain text LDAP communications, but you can switch to secure (encrypted) communications if you like.
-The instructions are different based on the Active Directory software you are using, let's see.
+The instructions are different based on the Active Directory software you are using.
+Let's see them:

 ### Samba 4 AD

 If you start with a fresh Samba 4 install and you have not integrated any other service you can set the `SECURELDAP=yes` option in the `/etc/mailad/mailad.conf` config file and go ahead, it will work out of the box.

-If you has a previous samba4 server with other LDAP services integrated using plain text communicattions then you need to stick to use plain text ldap for compatibility.
+If you has a previous Samba 4 server with other LDAP services integrated using plain text communicattions then you need to stick to use plain text ldap for compatibility.

-See the [AD_Requirements.md](AD_Requirements.md) file for more details on how to enable plain text LDAP in samba.
+See the [AD_Requirements.md](AD_Requirements.md) file for more details on how to enable plain text LDAP in Samba.

 ### Windows Server AD

-Well, for windows it's a bit more complicated: you need to enable the secure protocols for the LDAP service in windows, [this article from Microsoft](https://support.microsoft.com/en-us/help/321051/how-to-enable-ldap-over-ssl-with-a-third-party-certification-authority) is the starting point of the process; once done and tested that LDAP has secure protocols in place (with the test described in the mentioned article).
+Well, for Windows it's a bit more complicated: you need to enable the secure protocols for the LDAP service in Windows, [this article from Microsoft](https://support.microsoft.com/en-us/help/321051/how-to-enable-ldap-over-ssl-with-a-third-party-certification-authority) is the starting point of the process.
+Once this is done and tested, LDAP is operative with secure protocols in place (with the test described in the mentioned article).

-When done just with `SECURELDAP=yes` in the config and run a `make force-provision` to activate the configuration.
+When done just set `SECURELDAP=yes` in the config and run a `make force-provision` to activate the configuration.

 [Return to index](Features.md#mailad-features-explained)

 ## Optional notifications to groups instead of only the mail admin

-Some times in a enterprise you have a group of sysadmins or a group of tech people that need to receive the notifications and daily email usage resumes about the mail server, by default MailAD will deliver such notifications only to the mail admin declared in the `/etc/mailad/mailad.conf` file.
+Sometimes in an enterprise you have a group of sysadmins or a group of tech people that need to receive the notifications and daily email usage summaries from the mail server, by default MailAD will deliver such notifications only to the mail admin declared in the `/etc/mailad/mailad.conf` file.

 From August 2020 you have the option to declare a group to get all notifications, seek for the option `SYSADMINS` in the `/etc/mailad/mailad.conf` config file, if you don't have it, that means that it's time for an upgrade, see [Painless upgrades](Features.md#painless-upgrades) for that.

-In that variable you must declare a group alias email, you can create the group by two ways, one via text files in the mail server [by the old unix method](Features.md#manual-alias-to-handle-typos-or-enterprise-positions) or by the [group mails feature](Features.md#automatic-alias-using-ad-groups) in the Active directory, pick the one that make you happy.
+In that variable you must declare a group alias email, you can create the group by two ways: 1) via text files in the mail server [by the old unix method](Features.md#manual-alias-to-handle-typos-or-enterprise-positions) or 2) by the [group mails feature](Features.md#automatic-alias-using-ad-groups) in the Active Directory, pick the one that makes you happy.

 To apply this configuration you must follow this steps:

 0. Upgrade, see [Painless upgrades](Features.md#painless-upgrades)
-0. Create a group alias by any of the two method mentioned above, and test it (send a email to check)
+0. Create a group alias by any of the two method mentioned above, and test it (send an email to check)
 0. Fill the option `SYSADMINS` in the `/etc/mailad/mailad.conf` config file.
 0. Force a re-provision via `make force-provision`.

-If you fail to create the group alias or make a typo in it's name on configuration, you (mail admin) will receive a daily mail with a warning about MailAD not finding the group mentioned in the `SYSADMINS` var.
+If you fail to create the group alias or make a typo in it's name or configuration, you (mail admin) will receive a daily mail with a warning about MailAD not finding the group mentioned in the `SYSADMINS` variable.

 [Return to index](Features.md#mailad-features-explained)

 ## Optional disclaimer on every outgoing mail

-Some times you needs a legal disclaimer on each outgoing mail or a simple signature, or even a footer to promote an event or even a domain name change.
+Some times you need a legal disclaimer on each outgoing mail or a simple signature, or even a footer to promote an event or even a domain name change.

-Now we have that covered, of curse as an optional feature and disabled by default; all you need to do is this:
+Now we have that covered, of course as an optional feature and disabled by default; all you need to do is this:

 0. Upgrade the install as stated in the [Painless upgrades](Features.md#painless-upgrades) section _(Just the part to upgrade the config)_
 0. Go to your `/etc/mailad/mailad.conf` file and change the config parameter like this `ENABLE_DISCLAIMER="yes"`.
 0. Finish the upgrade to setup all the parts in place via `make upgrade`.
 0. Now you have a file like this: `/etc/mailad/disclaimer.txt`, modify it as your needs.
-0. If you like to add disclaimer text with images create a `/etc/mailad/disclaimer.html.txt` and fill it with yours _(more on this below)_
+0. If you'd like to add a disclaimer text with images create a `/etc/mailad/disclaimer.html.txt` and fill it with yours _(more on this below)_

 A typical email message contains two versions of the message, one in plain text and other in hypertext _(HTML)_ to be shown in your email client.
-But all emails **always** have a plain text section, so the `/etc/mailad/disclaimer.txt` must always be present for it to be added, even the HTML disclaimer.
+But all emails **always** have a plain text section, so the `/etc/mailad/disclaimer.txt` must always be present for it to be added, even with the HTML disclaimer present.

 The default disclaimer file (`/etc/mailad/disclaimer.txt`) is added to all email in the plain text section; but if no HTML disclaimer is specified the plain text one it's added also to the HTML part, and that can lead to bad formatting.

 A hypertext disclaimer that displays well must be created by you in `/etc/mailad/disclaimer.html.txt`, with proper HTML formatting _(no html or body tags; think in the content of a div)_.

 If you want to include images in the HTML disclaimer they must be embedded into the text in base64 format.
-The easiest way to do that is to create a message with a disclaimer (images allowed) in the body of the email and send it to yourself.
+The easiest way to do this is by creating a mail message with the desired disclaimer (with images if required) in the body and send it to yourself.
 Upon receiving inspect the raw code of the email and you can copy the incumbent section to the disclaimer and test it.

 With the disclaimer we can manoeuver in two ways:

-- Add it to all mails originating in my domain, even when the recipient is in my domain; aka the disclaimer will reach local users.
+- Add it to all mails originating in my domain, even when the recipient is in my domain.
+AKA the disclaimer will reach local users.
-- Add it to mails originating in my domain and going outside it.
-Aka local recipients will not see the disclaimer.
+- Add it to mails originating in my domain and going outside of it.
+AKA local recipients will not see the disclaimer.

 That behavior can be controlled in the `/etc/mailad/mailad.conf` file, look below the disclaimer setting for a variable called `DISCLAIMER_REACH_LOCALS=yes`.
-Setting "yes" here wil match the first scenario, setting "no" will match the second one.
+Setting "yes" here will match the first scenario, setting "no" will match the second one.

 [Return to index](Features.md#mailad-features-explained)